pilot2254/pilot2254.github.io/content/blog/so-you-want-to-start-reverse-engineering.md

 description: "This blog post is my attempt to give you a roadmap - the one I wish I had when I started.
 I'm not an expert, I'm still learning, but that's exactly why this might help.
 I remember what confused me, what I wish someone had explained better, and what actually worked."
 ---

-Look, I'm not gonna sugarcoat this - reverse engineering is hard as fuck.
+Reverse engineering is hard as fuck.
 But if you're the type of person who sees a locked door and immediately wants to know what's behind it, or you've ever wondered "how the hell does this program actually work under the hood," then this might be for you.

 I started getting into RE a few months ago because game development and web dev felt too... surface level.
 I wanted to understand how things *really* work.
 Not just write code that compiles, but understand what happens when it compiles.
 What the CPU actually does with your code.
 How programs protect themselves.
 How to break those protections.